Certificate Root Stores: An Area of Unity or Disparity?: Disparities Between Vendors

 The root stores of Ubuntu, Android, and many other open-source platforms are primarily based on Mozilla's, which allows them to push the administrative burden to Mozilla.\footnote{\url{https://answers.launchpad.net/ubuntu/+source/ca-certificates/+question/693748}} To include a root certificate in Ubuntu and Android, firstly a CA must add their certificate to the Mozilla Root Store, upon which they contact the respective vendor requesting an inclusion and provide details about their root certificate inclusion by Mozilla.

-Apple, MS, Mozilla, and Google are part of the CA/Browser (CAB) Forum, as a result much of the technical details pertaining to the certificate and administrative regulations of a CA's behavior have been standardized among the three.
+Apple, Microsoft, Mozilla, and Google are part of the CA/Browser (CAB) Forum, as a result much of the technical details pertaining to the certificate and administrative regulations of a CA's behavior have been standardized among the four.
 A common aspect for root-store inclusion among them is the requirement for the CA to be audited by an independent and qualified authority.
 CAs are typically expected to complete a \emph{WebTrust Principles and Criteria for Certification Authorities} audit, or an equivalent from the European Telecommunications Standards Institute (ETSI).
-These audits must be run by accredited organizations, which include large accounting firms like Enest\&Young (EY) and PriceWaterhouseCoopers (PwC).\footnote{A list of Webtrust practitioners can be found here: \url{https://www.cpacanada.ca/en/business-and-accounting-resources/audit-and-assurance/overview-of-webtrust-services/licensed-webtrust-practitioners-international}} A CA can also provide audits of equivalent standards, however it is unclear exactly under what circumstances would this be accepted over a WebTrust/ETSI audit, or how an equivalent audit may influence restrictions on a commercial CA. There are different types of WebTrust/ETSI audits available, and all vendors appear to be generally in agreement on which audits need to be conducted.
+These audits must be run by accredited organizations, which include large accounting firms like Ernst\&Young (EY) and PriceWaterhouseCoopers (PwC).\footnote{A list of Webtrust practitioners can be found here: \url{https://www.cpacanada.ca/en/business-and-accounting-resources/audit-and-assurance/overview-of-webtrust-services/licensed-webtrust-practitioners-international}} A CA can also provide audits of equivalent standards, however it is unclear exactly under what circumstances would this be accepted over a WebTrust/ETSI audit, or how an equivalent audit may influence restrictions on a commercial CA. There are different types of WebTrust/ETSI audits available, and all vendors appear to be generally in agreement on which audits need to be conducted.

-Interesting differences were noticed between MS and the others when we look at the inclusion of government root certificates.
-Of the five vendors, MS appears to be the only one explicitly differentiating between a government root certificate and a commercial one (\ie CA), with the option for a government to have their certificates \emph{domain restricted} if they did not submit an audit that meets the WebTrust/ETSI standard.
-MS states:
+Interesting differences were noticed between Microsoft and the others when we look at the inclusion of government root certificates.
+Of the five vendors, Microsoft appears to be the only one explicitly differentiating between a government root certificate and a commercial one (\ie CA), with the option for a government to have their certificates \emph{domain restricted} if they did not submit an audit that meets the WebTrust/ETSI standard.
+Microsoft states:

-It appears that such a contract, between a government and MS, is intended to legally bind the government to issue certificates only to its domains.
+It appears that such a contract, between a government and Microsoft, is intended to legally bind the government to issue certificates only to its domains.
 The \textsc{Name Constraint} field of an X.509 certificate is designed for such a purpose, but it does not apply to self-issued certificates (typically root certificates)~\cite[p.40]{rfc5280}, and so it is unclear if this part of the contract is technically enforced.